MagicSketch/MagicMirror/madewithmagicmirror.md

 # Winners of the 22nd!

 Awesome work Julie, Keith and Luis, you're the winners of the 22nd!
-I've followed you on Twitter, please DM your email to me and I'll send you the license key! ([participants of the day](https://twitter.com/search?q=-RT%20%23MadeWithMagicMirror%20pic.twitter.com%20since%3A2015-08-22%20until%3A2015-08-23&src=typd))
+I've followed you on Twitter, please DM your email to me and I'll send you the license key!

 <div class="flex mxn2">